Can you solve this riddle?

 The answer is the echo.
-This riddle is related to the Tajweed rule that we are about to explain “Rules of Qalqalah” , since it is one that resembles the echo, so much so that the name itself contains an echo or a repetition.
+This riddle is related to the Tajweed rule that we are about to explain “Rules of Qalqalah” , since it resembles the echo, so much so that the name itself contains an echo or a repetition.
 This article discusses Qalqalah Rule.

 Before we get into Qalqalah rules, let’s discuss first what is meant by the word Qalqalah.
 Linguistically, Qalqalah means shaking or disturbance but in Tajweed, it refers to the echoing of the sound when it is Saakin as in:

 In both verses from Quran, the underlined Saakin sounds were pronounced with Qalqalah or a light echo sound.
 You might have noticed that in the case of the first two examples, the letters were originally Saakin but the last example (الفلق) does not have a similar original Sukoon but it is only assigned a Sukoon when pausing.
 In both cases, the letters were pronounced with Qalqalah.